-Most ‘proper’, commercial gin makers extract the flavours from their botanicals through distillation, it is very possible to make gin simply by ‘steeping’ them in the base spirit.
-Which in fact means it is very possible to make your own gin at home, using vodka.
+While most ‘proper’, commercial gin makers extract the flavours from botanicals through distillation, it is possible to make gin simply by ‘steeping’ the plants, herbs or spices you want to use in the base spirit.
+Which means it is very possible to make your own gin at home, using vodka!

-The technical name for this is compound gin but it’s also sometimes called ‘bathtub gin’, in reference to the vessel in which it batches were illegally made during American Prohibition in the 1920s.
+The technical name for this is ‘compound gin’.
+(It’s also sometimes called ‘bathtub gin’, in reference to the batches that were illegally made at home during American Prohibition in the 1920s!)

-While we can’t guarantee it will taste as good as the lovely craft libations we send you every month, there’s nothing illegal about whipping up a bit of your own homemade gin – and it can be great fun.
+While we can’t guarantee it will taste as good as the lovely craft gin we send you every month, there’s nothing illegal about whipping up a bit of your own homemade gin – and it can be great fun!

-If you’re not sure where to start, check out the botanicals that are included in your favourite gins and go from there.
+If you’re not sure where to start, check out the botanicals that are included in your favourite commercial gins and use those for inspiration.